Choosing between Attio and Folk for your CRM comes down to five questions:

 What is the core difference between Attio, Folk, and ZoomInfo?

 Attio is a customizable, developer-friendly CRM for technical GTM teams at startups who want to build custom data models and workflows.
 Folk is a simple, relationship-focused CRM for agencies and small teams who capture contacts from LinkedIn, WhatsApp, and social channels.
-ZoomInfo is an AI GTM platform built on a B2B data foundation of 500M contacts and 100M companies, with a GTM Context Graph that fuses CRM, conversation, and behavioral data into actionable intelligence.
+ZoomInfo is an all-in-one AI GTM Platform built on a B2B data foundation of 500M contacts and 100M companies, with a GTM Context Graph that fuses CRM, conversation, and behavioral data into actionable intelligence.

 Which platform is cheapest?